-5. All applications for Membership must be made on the application form prescribed for the time being by the Council.

-6. The application shall be forwarded to the Secretary and a list of candidates applying for membership shall be exhibited in a conspicuous place in the Headquarters of the Institute for one week.

-7. The acceptance of applications for Membership is entrusted to the Director who shall have an absolute discretion as to the selection of Members from eligible candidates and as to the manner in which such selection shall be carried out.
+- 5. All applications for Membership must be made on the application form prescribed for the time being by the Council. - 6.
+The application shall be forwarded to the Secretary or any other person designated by them and a list of candidates applying for Membership shall be exhibited in a conspicuous place either at the Headquarters of the Institute or on the website of the Institute or in such other manner as Council deems appropriate, including by electronic means, for one week. - 7.
+The acceptance of applications for Membership is entrusted to the Director who shall have an absolute discretion as to the selection of Members from eligible candidates and as to the manner in which such selection shall be carried out.
 The Secretary to the Council shall be notified of any applications rejected by the Director and shall notify the Council accordingly.
-Candidates rejected by the Director shall have a right of appeal to the Chairman of the Institute.

-8. Notice shall be given promptly to every new Member together with a copy of the Charter and the Bye-laws and terms and conditions of Membership of the Institute.

-9. The Council shall have power to appoint as Honorary Members distinguished persons eligible for Membership, whose association with the Institute may be considered advantageous, or who have rendered a special service to the Institute.
-Honorary Members shall be entitled to all the privileges of Membership but they shall not be entitled to vote or fill any Office in the Institute.

-10. Any Member may withdraw from the Institute by signifying their wish to do so in writing addressed to the Secretary at the Headquarters of the Institute in London, provided that such withdrawal shall only be effective as at the end of the financial year of the Institute in which such notice shall have been given and if such Member shall have duly paid the annual subscription in respect of such year.
-Such Member shall on or before their withdrawal as a Member return all books or other property borrowed by him from the Institute and shall pay full compensation for any such books or other property, which shall be lost, damaged or which is otherwise not forthcoming.

-11. Neither the name of the Institute nor the address of the Headquarters of the Institute shall be used as an address on any letter or document or for propaganda of any kind, or on any prospectus of a public company, or as a registered address of a company or organisation, nor shall the Institute or the Headquarters of the Institute be used by any Member as their address.
+Candidates rejected by the Director shall have a right of appeal to the Chair of the Institute. - 8.
+Notice shall be given promptly to every new Member together with a copy of the Charter and the Bye-laws and terms and conditions of Membership of the Institute. - 9.
+The Council shall have power to appoint as Honorary Members distinguished persons eligible for Membership, whose association with the Institute may be considered advantageous, or who have rendered a special service to the Institute.
+Honorary Members shall be entitled to all the privileges of Membership but they shall not be entitled to vote or fill any Office in the Institute. - 10.
+Any Member may withdraw from the Institute by signifying their wish to do so in writing addressed to the Secretary at the Headquarters of the Institute in London, provided that such withdrawal shall only be effective as at the end of the financial year of the Institute in which such notice shall have been given and if such Member shall have duly paid the annual subscription in respect of such year.
+Such Member shall on or before their withdrawal as a Member return all books or other property borrowed by him from the Institute and shall pay full compensation for any such books or other property, which shall be lost, damaged or which is otherwise not forthcoming. - 11.
+Neither the name of the Institute nor the address of the Headquarters of the Institute shall be used as an address on any letter or document or for propaganda of any kind, or on any prospectus of a public company, or as a registered address of a company or organisation, nor shall the Institute or the Headquarters of the Institute be used by any Member as their address.